mrinjamul/go-timeago/README.md

 [![Code style: Standard](https://img.shields.io/badge/code%20style-Standard-blue.svg)]()
 [![License: BSD-3 ](https://img.shields.io/badge/License-BSD%203-blue.svg)](https://github.com/mrinjamul/go-timeago/blob/main/LICENSE)

+## What is this?

-A time difference calculation library that will return a string with difference of words.
+A go module to calculate the time difference between two dates and return the value in words.

 No third-party library used.